k-l-lambda/lilylet-live-editor/static/docs/lilylet-tutorial.md

 ### Sharps and Flats

+Lilylet use the English dialect of lilypond for pitches and accidentals.
 Add `s` for sharp, `f` for flat after the note name:

 | Notation | Meaning |